blog

 My friend had been speaking all this while and I was smiling and listening to him, because he had narrated all these in a single breath.
 I was however overwhelmed with the thought if a project management software of the yester years could be able to fulfill the needs of today’s businesses.
 In the present times, a project management software will have to have many more enriched features including compatibility and portability with other software, with the ever increasing demands of a complex business environment, I kept thinking…

-TouchBase from ProductDossier is such Integrated Project Management solution.
+from Kytes is such Integrated Project Management solution.
 With innovative features like Project Planning, Execution, Dashboards, Issues, Collaboration, Timesheet Management, Document Management, Project Financials, and Meeting Management and much more, Users can easily manage their projects very successfully within planned time, cost and resources”.

 Meet you again, soon, with more.